vegaprotocol/specs/protocol/0038-OLIQ-liquidity_provision_order_type.md

 The ghost of best static bid (ask) is the price level at which the last best static bid (ask) has been seen.
 Thus
 1. either a new best static bid / ask are posted while `ghost_peg_timer <= market.liquidity.ghostPegDuration`, in which case the LP order volume gets re-pegged and the `ghost_peg_timer` is set to `0` or
-1. the "ghost peg timer" exceeds `market.liquidity.ghostPegDuration`, the ghost pegs are removed and we enter [liquidity auction](./0035-LIQM-liquidity_monitoring.md) as we can no longer post LP volume.
+1. the `ghost_peg_timer` exceeds `market.liquidity.ghostPegDuration`, the ghost pegs are removed and we enter [liquidity auction](./0035-LIQM-liquidity_monitoring.md) as we can no longer post LP volume.